wp-plugins/active-directory-integration/readme.txt

 1. Login as an existing user, such as admin.
 1. Upload the folder named `ad-integration` to your plugins folder, usually `wp-content/plugins`.
 1. Activate the plugin on the Plugins screen.
 1. Enable SSL-Admin-Mode by adding the line "define('FORCE_SSL_ADMIN', true);" to your wp-config.php so that your passwords are not sent in cleartext.

+== Changelog ==

+= 0.9.0 =
+* first published version